John Cornell: Finances

 Cornell built the Byron Beach Hotel (Byron Bay) for $9 million in 1990.
 In 2007, it was sold by Cornell to a consortium of businessmen led by Max Twigg (a Melbourne businessman and racing car driver), with varying reports on the sale price, e.g. either $44 million or a record $65 million.
-In 2017, Max Twigg later resold the property to the Liberman-family backed Impact Investment Group (IIG), a Melbourne-based firm that is a joint venture between the Liberman and van Haandel families, in an off-market deal brokered by CBRE Hotels's Wayne Bunz and Daniel Dragicevich for $70 million (below the initial $75-$80 million sales price ancipated in July 2016).
+In 2017, Max Twigg later resold the property to the Liberman family–backed Impact Investment Group (IIG), a Melbourne-based firm that is a joint venture between the Liberman and van Haandel families, in an off-market deal brokered by CBRE Hotels's Wayne Bunz and Daniel Dragicevich for $70 million (below the initial $75–$80 million sales price ancipated in July 2016).
 Dragicevich stated that “There are very few landmark beachside freehold hotels like this in Australia, both in terms of scale and location."
-In November 2019, the Byron Beach Hotel was sold for a record $100 million to Moelis Australia Hotel Management It was described at the time by the buyer (Dan Brady, CEO of Moelis Australia Hotel Management) as an "“Iconic Australian establishment located on irreplaceable real estate.”.
+In November 2019, the Byron Beach Hotel was sold for a record $100 million to Moelis Australia Hotel Management.
+It was described at the time by the buyer (Dan Brady, CEO of Moelis Australia Hotel Management) as an "Iconic Australian establishment located on irreplaceable real estate".
 The hotel is known as "Top Pub" to locals.
-Melbourne restaurateurs and hospitality figures John and Lisa van Haandel have operated the hotel since 2007, with John van Handel still holding the original 10-year lease (ending mid-2017) which had two additional 10-year options.
+Melbourne restaurateurs and hospitality figures John and Lisa van Haandel have operated the hotel since 2007, with John van Handel still holding the original 10-year lease (ending mid-2017), which had two additional 10-year options.

-Cornell and Paul Hogan were investigated for alleged tax evasion as part of the Australian Taxation Office's (ATO) Project Wickenby which commenced in 2004.
+Cornell and Paul Hogan were investigated for alleged tax evasion as part of the Australian Taxation Office's (ATO) Project Wickenby, which commenced in 2004.
 They were also investigated by the Australian Crime Commission "over the use of offshore accounts to bank royalties from the Crocodile Dundee films" (with both denying any dishonest conduct).
 They were later cleared of any wrongdoing by the Australian Crime Commission (ACC).
 In 2012, Hogan and Cornell confirmed that they had settled the eight-year dispute with the ATO.

 Death

 Cornell suffered from Parkinson's disease and had undergone deep brain stimulation to alleviate the symptoms.
 The disease had rendered Cornell largely immobile; however, treatment by Peter Silburn at St Andrew's War Memorial Hospital in Brisbane enabled him to "enjoy 2 km walks with his wife".

 Cornell died on 23 July 2021 at his home at Byron Bay.
-He was 80, and suffered from complications related to Parkinson's disease.
+He was 80.
+His death was due to complications related to Parkinson's disease.